 Arrival in Lombok

 Both times we travelled to Lombok, we were the last passengers to leave the airport, believe it or not!
 As I mentioned in the Before traveling to Lombok post, as soon as we got off the plane, we went to the Visa on Arrival (VOA) queue, which was quite fast.
-Almost every line took ages, but we had the knack of choosing the SLOWEST one of all.
+I can’t say the same about the Immigration queue.
+Every line took ages, but we had the knack of choosing the SLOWEST one of all.

 If you have internet on your phone (for example, with an Airalo data package), you can start filling in the customs form online while you wait at Immigration using the link next to where you bought the VOA.
 For those without mobile data, Customs also offer Wi-Fi access or provide some computers to submit the forms after clearing Immigration.